 ** Undermining the Purpose of HOA Statutes**

 NRS 116 provides a comprehensive statutory framework to govern the operation of HOAs in Nevada.
 These laws are meant to offer clarity, consistency, and uniformity in how associations enforce their rules, manage finances, and address disputes.
-Enforcement is vested in the regulatory system, an oversight board, or the HOA's internal mechanisms—not entities acting independently.
+Enforcement is vested in the regulatory system, an oversight board, or the HOA's internal mechanisms—not, in my opinion, entities acting independently.
 The goal of the statute is to maintain a balanced approach between individual homeowners, HOA boards, and developers.
+(Explore more the oversight system legislators intended and why it needs attention here.)

 Many provisions of Nevada’s HOA laws are unfortunately vague or open to interpretation.
 Conflict of interest provisions, requirements to bid large projects, conduct of elections, standards for architectural guidelines, the “reasonableness” of certain restrictions, are just a few examples.
 These ambiguities are best addressed through regulatory advisories, mediation and/or if necessary administrative hearings, not through adversarial lawsuits.